tfindelkind-redis/azure-managed-redis-terraform/examples/enterprise-security/README.md

 # Enterprise Security Example (Private Endpoint + High Availability + CMK + Managed Identity)

-This example demonstrates Azure Managed Redis (Redis Enterprise) with **full enterprise-grade security features** using the **native azurerm provider**.
+This example demonstrates Azure Managed Redis (Redis Enterprise) with **full enterprise-grade security features** using the **module with AzAPI provider support**.

-> **✅ New in azurerm v4.50+**: This example uses the new `azurerm_managed_redis` resource which fully supports Customer Managed Keys (CMK) and Managed Identity!
-The older `azurerm_redis_enterprise_cluster` resource is now deprecated.
+> **✅ Provider Flexibility**: This example uses the managed-redis module which supports both AzureRM and AzAPI providers.
+It's currently configured to use **AzAPI** (via `use_azapi = true`) which provides complete feature support including Customer Managed Keys and Managed Identity with the latest Azure API.

 ## 🔐 Security Features

-This example showcases ALL enterprise security features available in the azurerm provider:
+This example showcases ALL enterprise security features available in Azure Managed Redis:

 ### 1. **Customer Managed Keys (CMK)** 🔑 ✅ IMPLEMENTED
 - Encryption keys stored in Azure Key Vault (Premium tier)